Analysis: EA bets big on Jedis and Wookies

 Despite the film franchise's commercial pedigree, however, the game is no slam dunk.
 The success of MMO games is hard to predict and early reviews by critics may not gauge its success since it can take months to test the hundreds of hours of playing time.

-EA has made no secret that it is using the game, developed in Austin by its BioWare Studio over three and a half years, to go after "World of Warcraft," the title made by its biggest competitor, Activision Blizzard.
+EA has made no secret that it is using the game, developed in Austin by its BioWare Studio over three and a half years, to go after "World of Warcraft," the title made by its biggest competitor, Activision Blizzard (ATVI.O).

 "World of Warcraft" represents the genre's gold standard, in some years generating $1 billion in revenue by itself.
 To help compete, EA hired more than 1,000 voice actors for "Star Wars: The Old Republic," which broke an industry record.